danielscholl-osdu/core-lib-common/README.md

            assertFalse( groups.getGroups().stream().anyMatch( (i) -> i.getEmail() == newGroupEmail.getGroupEmail()));

 You can configure the environment and credentials used on Entitlements requests using the config.
-By default it is configured to work in the P4D environment.
+By default, it is configured to work in the Opendes environment.

        EntitlementsFactory sutFactory = new EntitlementsFactory(
                 EntitlementsAPIConfig